nettlespike/trip-planner/README.md

 > npm i

 ## 5. Creating data into database locally
-- Open up SQL workbench and configure your user
+- Open up SQL workbench and configure your user (note down your username and password selected)

 ### Creating sample data
-- Copy, Paste, and run create-test.sql (found in backend folder in your project) in SQL workbench to make all your data
+- Copy, Paste, and run the code found in backend/Sample Data/create-test.sql in SQL workbench to make all your data
 - Create a file called ".env" in the backend folder and fill it with information like so based on your personal SQL Server configurations:
-  - Note: you probably only have to change the value of DB_PAASSWORD and DB_USERNAME
+  - Note: you probably only have to change the value of DB_PAASSWORD and DB_USERNAME to match your personal credentials

 ```
 DB_CONNECTION=mysql